TakudzwaMike/africut-biltong/README.md

 ### Admin Panel / CMS

 -   **Secure Authentication:** Role-ready user management system built with Lucia.
--   **Consolidated CRUD Interfaces:** Efficient, single-page management for Products, Clients, Team Members, and Locations.
+-   **Consolidated CRUD Interfaces:** Efficient, single-page management for Products, Clients, Team Members, and Locations
--   **Media Library:** Centralized hub for all image assets.
+-   **Media Library:** Centralized hub for all image assets
--   **Automatic Image Optimization:** On upload, a serverless function creates and saves optimized thumbnail and display versions of each image.
+-   **Automatic Image Optimization:** On upload, a serverless function creates and saves optimized thumbnail and display versions of each image
 -   **Rich Text Editor:** WYSIWYG editor for blog posts and detailed descriptions.
 -   **QR Code Analytics:** Generate tracked short links and QR codes, and view click analytics by country
 -   **Audit Log:** Records all administrative actions (create, update, delete) for accountability